Skip to main content

 7. The Alternate Segment Theorem

 The angle between a tangent and a chord at the point of contact equals the angle in the alternate segment.
-In other words, the angle that the chord makes with the tangent on one side equals the angle subtended by that chord on the opposite arc.
+The angle that the chord makes with the tangent on one side equals the angle subtended by that chord on the opposite arc.

-This theorem is the one students find hardest to spot.
+This theorem is consistently the hardest of the eight to spot in mock conditions.
 Look for a tangent meeting a chord at the edge of the circle.
 The angle between them equals the angle at the circumference on the far side of the chord.

-Example: A tangent at point P makes an angle of 50 degrees with chord PQ.
+Example: A tangent at point P makes 50 degrees with chord PQ.
 The angle at the circumference in the alternate segment (angle PRQ, where R is on the major arc) is also 50 degrees.

 8. The Perpendicular from the Centre to a Chord Bisects the Chord

-If you draw a line from the centre of a circle to the midpoint of a chord, that line is perpendicular to the chord.
-Equivalently, if a line from the centre is perpendicular to a chord, it cuts the chord exactly in half.
+Draw a line from the centre of a circle to the midpoint of a chord.
+That line is perpendicular to the chord.
+Flip it round: if a line from the centre is perpendicular to a chord, it cuts the chord exactly in half.

-Example: A chord AB has length 10 cm.
-The perpendicular distance from the centre O to the chord meets it at point M. AM = MB = 5 cm.
-If the radius is 13 cm, you can find the perpendicular distance OM using Pythagoras: OM² + 5² = 13², so OM² = 144, and OM = 12 cm.
+Example: Chord AB has length 10 cm.
+The perpendicular from centre O meets the chord at point M. AM = MB = 5 cm.
+If the radius is 13 cm, find perpendicular distance OM using Pythagoras: OM² + 5² = 13², so OM² = 144, and OM = 12 cm.

 Worked Exam-Style Examples